sst/sst/www/docs/constructs/migration.md

       api.cdk.accessLogGroup; // cdk.logs.LogGroup construct
       ```

-1. Reduce the need for CDK imports
+2. Reduce the need for CDK imports

    Unless you are customizing the underlying CDK constructs, you no longer need to have CDK packages as a dependency.
-For example, configuring CORS used to depend on the `aws-cdk-lib` and the `@aws-cdk/aws-apigatewayv2-alpha`:
+For example, configuring CORS required you to depend on the `aws-cdk-lib` and the `@aws-cdk/aws-apigatewayv2-alpha`:
     ```js
     import { Duration } from "aws-cdk-lib";
     import { CorsHttpMethod } from "@aws-cdk/aws-apigatewayv2-alpha";